What is a Top-up Degree?

 Top up degrees explained

-Qualification Levels- Where Does A Top-up Degree Fit In?
+Qualification Levels- Where Does a Top-Up Degree Fit In?

 All credit-bearing certificates awarded in the UK fit into a scale of 0 to 9.
 For example, an undergraduate degree is level 6, and a master’s is level 7.
 A top-up degree is a level 6 qualification, the equivalent of the final year of a three-year bachelor’s degree.